Causal Bandit Over Unknown Graphs: Upper Confidence Bounds With Backdoor Adjustment: Discussion

-In this paper, we studied the causal bandit problem under the setting of Gaussian DAGs when the underlying DAG is unknown.
-We proposed the BA-UCB algorithm which identifies candidate backdoor adjustment sets using estimates from both observational and experimental data, and then sample from these candidate sets to construct weighted upper confidence bounds for making sequential decisions.
-The reason for updating backdoor adjustment sets along with more interventions is that graph structure can not be fully recovered even with a sufficiently large number of observational data.
+In this paper, we studied the causal bandit problem under the setting of Gaussian DAGs.
+Without assuming any prior knowledge about the underlying DAG structure, we proposed the BA-UCB algorithm which identifies candidate adjustment sets using estimates from both observational and experimental data.
+These candidate sets are used to construct weighted upper confidence bounds for making sequential decisions.
+The reason for updating adjustment sets along with more interventions is that the structure of a DAG cannot be fully recovered even with a sufficiently large number of observational data due to Markov equivalence.
 Therefore, our approach is fundamentally different from other existing works that use prior data or knowledge to reduce the action set before a sequential bandit algorithm.

-Our worst case upper bound on the cumulative regret is proven to be of the order $O(\sqrt{T\log T/(n+m)})$ with a large number of initial observations, which does not depend on the size of action set and decreases with the number of data collected at each round.
-Empirical study shows that the cumulative regret of our algorithm is smaller than UCB and CN-UCB algorithms on average, especially when the optimal arm is not a parent of the reward, and it is more scalable with the number of nodes than BBB-UCB algorithm.
+Our upper bound on the cumulative regret is of order $O(\sqrt{{T\log T}/{(n+m)}})$ with a large number of initial observations, which does not depend on the size of action set and decreases with the number of data collected at each round.
+Empirical study shows that the cumulative regret of our algorithm is smaller than the UCB and the CN-UCB algorithms, especially when the optimal arm is not a parent of the reward.
+Moreover, it is much more scalable with the graph size than the BBB-UCB algorithm.

-Limitations of our method can be followed by future works in several directions.
-Our method is proposed only for the setting of Gaussian DAGs, assuming no observed confounders, and may be difficult to generalize to non-Gaussian settings.
-A direct next step is to modify our algorithm to accommodate unobserved confounders.
-Extension to linear structural equation models with non-Gaussian errors and other distributions needs further consideration.
-In addition, our proposed method puts no effort into structural discovery of the underlying graph and offers little help in understanding the causal mechanism among variables.